 The bare plastic stage of the Matchbox boxing is complete.

-The decals were late German production sheet.
+The decals were a late German production sheet.
 Let's just say they were not suitable as showcases of superior German engineering...

 They disintegrated like mad, and instead of sticking, they curled.
 Good thing my paranoia saved me, and all but the test subject were covered in three layers of liquid decal, while most of the adhesion and curling problems were fixed with Humbrol Clear.
 The printwork was also noticably out of register; fortunately, this didn't go so far as to have the carrier film and colours in different spots (don't laugh, I've had that happen), but it was close.
 On the bright side, the white rims make it easier to spot the roundels against their dark blue background..
 The black serial numbers that should have gone below the tail were left out; they would have been invisible anyway.